WLAN-Pi/developers/git_and_github/pullrebase.md

 # `git pull --rebase`

-When working with code locally, it is recommended to use git pull rebase.
+When working with code locally, you can use `git pull rebase` to update your local code.

 ## How to git pull rebase